- About Us

 Mid-April – Notification of Awards and Placement

 How to Apply: Oregon Sea Grant is using a new system, called eSeaGrant, for submitting fellowship applications.
-In order to access this system, and therefore submit your application for this fellowship, you must email email@example.com by February 10, 2017, declaring your interest in applying.
+In order to access this system and submit your application for this fellowship, you are strongly encouraged to email firstname.lastname@example.org by February 12, 2018, declaring your interest in applying.
 Once you announce your interest in this fellowship, an eSeaGrant account will be created for you (stating your interest in applying does not make you obligated to apply).
 All components of your application, including letters of recommendation, will be submitted through this system.
-This is a new system that may take some time to figure out, and we are here to provide assistance as needed, but please do not wait until the last minute to apply.
-All application materials (see Required Application Components below) should be uploaded to eSeaGrant by February 24, 2017 by 5:00 p.m.
+This is a relatively new system; we are here to provide assistance as needed, but please do not wait until the last minute to apply.
+All application materials (see Required Application Components below) should be uploaded to eSeaGrant by February 26, 2018 by 5:00 p.m.
 Pacific Standard Time.
 Incomplete or late applications will not be considered.
 Please be sure to provide recommendation writers with adequate time to complete and submit their letters.
-While we encourage electronic submission of your application, if this is not a possibility, please contact Haley.Epperly@oregonstate.edu by February 10, 2017, and we will provide accommodations.
+While we encourage electronic submission of your application, if this is not a possibility please contact email@example.com by February 12, 2018 and we will provide accommodations.

 A complete application will include the following 4 components.
-The personal statement, résumé, and transcripts must be uploaded to eSeaGrant as one combined PDF in the following order.
+The personal statement, résumé, and transcripts must be uploaded to eSeaGrant as one combined PDF in the order listed below.
 Letters of recommendation are submitted directly by the letter writer.

 1. A one or two-page résumé describing your work and/or volunteer experience.
 Please use 12 point Times New Roman font and 1 inch margins.
 The résumé must include your name, contact information (including phone and email address), GPA, and educational history.
 The résumé should also detail your work and volunteer history, particularly as it relates to the Summer Scholars opportunity.
 Certain host opportunities are only available to U.S. citizens.
 To help the selection committee identify eligibility, you may include your citizenship in your résumé.
 Indicating your citizenship is optional.